awsdocs/aws-greengrass-developer-guide/doc_source/ml-feedback-connector.md

 `FeedbackConfigurationMap`
 A set of one or more feedback configurations that the connector can use to upload samples to Amazon S3\.
 A feedback configuration defines parameters such as the destination bucket, content type, and [sampling strategy](#ml-feedback-connector-sampling-strategies)\.
 When this connector is invoked, the calling Lambda function or connector specifies a target feedback configuration\.
-Display name in console: **Feedback configuration map**
+Display name in the AWS IoT console: **Feedback configuration map**
 Required: `true`
 Type: A well\-formed JSON string that defines the set of supported feedback configurations\.
-For an example, see [FeedbackConfigurationMap Example](#ml-feedback-connector-feebackconfigmap)\.
+For an example, see [FeedbackConfigurationMap Example](#ml-feedback-connector-feedbackconfigmap)\.

 The ID of a feedback configuration object has the following requirements\.